 Natural Family Planning

 Natural family planning by periodic abstinence is designed to help a couple figure out which days during a woman’s menstrual cycle she is likely to become pregnant.
 At those times couples can practice birth control by avoiding intercourse.
-Your physician or other healthcare professional can provide you with detailed information this method.
+Your physician or other healthcare professional can provide you with detailed information on this method.
 Depending on the type of method, natural family planning effectiveness can be as high as 90%.

 A soft, flexible vaginal ring delivers low doses of estrogen and progestin into the body.
 This helps prevent pregnancy by suppressing ovulation and thickening the cervical mucus, which helps block sperm from entering the uterus.
 The ring is inserted into the vagina and left for three weeks.
 It is then removed for one week, during which a woman menstruates, and a new ring is inserted after the one-week “break.”
 The vaginal ring is at least 98% effective.